Trewaters/SifuTrewaters/practice/signIn.md

+- 4/18/2017 I am starting over.
+The weekends are my enemy! :bow: :japanese_ogre: :new_moon:
 - 4/17/2017 I am feeling rather crushed.
 I don't think I did an update on Sunday.
 I am at work so I can't check.
 Hopefully I have a commit on my home computer waiting to be pushed.
 That would still count for the challenge.
 I am posting anyway.
 I will check my home machine and hope there is a gift waiting for me! [ Day ? of 30  ]

+---
+starting over... "from the top" :sob: :weary: :heartbeat: :fire: :runner:
+30 Days of GitHub here I come!
+---

 - 4/15/2017 No one showed up to the BJD meetup.
 I only had myself and one other person RSVP yes.
 But that person didn't show up and I decided to do some work on the GitHub repo while they weren't here.
 Make the most out of my time. [ Day 9 of 30 ]
 - 4/14/2017 So tired today.
 Too many days in a row of staying up late. [ Day 8 of 30 ]
 - 4/13/2017 Almost forgot to update!
 That was close.
 I really want to make the 30 days in a row of updates. [ Day 7 of 30 ]